Flexible Yet Strong & Empowered

 When I feel concern for myself or a loved one, I take a moment to be silent.
 Letting go of limiting patterns or worries about the future, I release resistance and open to divine inspiration.
 I realign myself so I can approach every life situation with a sense of grace and ease.
 From a centered state of mind, I affirm: I am flexible yet strong in times of change.

 The piece I’ve just shared is titled ‘Resilience.’
 What ‘s so interesting about these words is their connection to recent events and my mom’s eerie sixth sense.
-Since there is a lot to unpack both literally and metaphorically I will write several posts on these experiences.
-Today, however, I want to share a brief overview of the most current “Daring To Own Your Story” Women’s Retreat.
+Here’s a brief overview of my experience at the “Daring To Own Your Story” Women’s Retreat.

 For far too long, I’ve seen the value in other people that I felt was lacking in myself.
-Embracing doubt, fear, anxiety, and a sense of worthlessness has long been my M.O. yet on July 11 something remarkable happened.
-This day would take me to the National Ability Center where I’d find strength in my vulnerability.
+Embracing doubt, fear, anxiety, and a sense of worthlessness has long been my M.O. at the retreat, something remarkable happened.
+This experience would take me to the National Ability Center where I’d find strength in my vulnerability.

 Becky Andrews of Resilient Solutions Inc. challenged me and nine other blind and visually impaired women to own our stories.
 Through our shared connection of sight loss, in four days we developed a sisterhood many people long to acquire.
 At the retreat, we participated in a number of group activities like archery, hiking, biking, and the challenge course.

-So much has happened in my life over the past few weeks it’s been hard to obtain clarity.
-The death of one friend, cancer diagnosis of another, then traveling out of state three times in one month has been taxing.
+So much has happened in my life recently it’s been hard to obtain clarity.
+The death of one friend, cancer diagnosis of another, then traveling out of state several times in one month has been taxing.
 I’ve been afraid of falling behind here at Bold Blind Beauty and CAPTIVATING!
 Even so, life continues in spite of these events and I’m very grateful for all the opportunities that have come my way.
 Receiving my mom’s message on resiliency was the icing on the cake.

 - In this photo, I am 45 feet above the ground crossing a log suspended in mid-air.
 One of the course staff members guided me across by walking backward as I held her left hand.